MSurfer20/test2/go-deprecated/docs/UsersApi.md

 [[Back to README]](../README.md)

-## UpdateDisplaySettings
+## UpdateSettings

-> JsonSuccessBase UpdateDisplaySettings(ctx, optional)
+> JsonSuccessBase UpdateSettings(ctx, optional)

-Update display settings
+Update settings

-This endpoint is used to edit the current user's user interface settings.  `PATCH {{ api_url }}/v1/settings/display`
+This endpoint is used to edit the current user's settings.  `PATCH {{ api_url }}/v1/settings`  **Changes**: Prior to Zulip 5.0 (feature level 80), this endpoint only supported the `full_name`, `email`, `old_password`, and `new_password` parameters.
+Notification settings were managed by `PATCH /settings/notifications`, and all other settings by `PATCH /settings/display`.
+The feature level 80 migration to merge these endpoints did not change how request parameters are encoded.
+Note, however, that it did change the handling of any invalid parameters present in a request to change notification or display settings, since the merged endpoint uses the new response format that was introduced for `/settings` in Zulip 5.0 (feature level 78).
+The `/settings/display` and `/settings/notifications` endpoints are now deprecated aliases for this endpoint for backwards-compatibility, and will be removed once clients have migrated to use this endpoint.

 ### Required Parameters